-The Apple T2 chip is Apple's second-generation, custom silicon for Mac.
-By redesigning and integrating several controllers found in other Mac computers—such as the System Management Controller, image signal processor, audio controller, and SSD controller—the Apple T2 chip delivers new capabilities to your Mac.
+The Apple T2 Security Chip is Apple's second-generation, custom silicon for Mac.
+By redesigning and integrating several controllers found in other Mac computers—such as the System Management Controller, image signal processor, audio controller, and SSD controller—the T2 chip delivers new capabilities to your Mac.

-These Mac computers have the Apple T2 chip:
+These Mac computers have the Apple T2 Security Chip:

 You can also use System Information to learn whether your Mac has this chip:

 - Press and hold the Option key while choosing Apple () menu > System Information.

 - In the sidebar, select either Controller or iBridge, depending on the version of macOS in use.

 - If you see "Apple T2 chip" on the right, your Mac has the Apple T2 Security Chip.